These pages are

 Normal hearing, color vision and depth perception

 Distance and near vision (with lenses) must be 20/30 each eye

 Connecticut driver's license and residence prior to graduation

 Be in compliance with the Department's tattoo and body modification policies (Found here)

-sure to check for most current information at link below)
+Be sure to check for most current recruiting information

 SELECTIONS: If you are